axelarnetwork/test-webdocs/docs/roles/node/ust-to-evm.md

+# Send UST to an EVM chain

-# Transfer UST tokens from Terra to an EVM chain using the terminal
+Transfer UST tokens from Terra to an EVM chain using the terminal.

 :::danger